Portsmouth restaurateur follows dream by opening a new Thai restaurant in Southsea

 These restaurants were popular, but the family struggled with the devastating financial impact Covid-19 had on the business, as well as the three-hour daily commutes to Haywards Heath.

-Mo saw a gap in the market for Thai food in Portsmouth, so the Lemons Grass restaurants were sold – and Siam Square was born when the Southsea location was secured in February 2021.
+Mo saw a gap in the market for Thai food in Portsmouth, so the Lemongrass restaurants were sold – and Siam Square was born when the Southsea location was secured in February 2021.

 He said: ‘I’ve always wanted to do a restaurant here, it was just about finding the right location.